 Get Actual Updated Price Estimates For 2018 Georgia Obamacare Plans

 Georgia does not run its own state-based health insurance exchange.
-Instead,

-	residents here use the federally facilitated site at HealthCare.gov.
-They can

-	also use an independent agent, broker site or company to enroll directly while

-	still taking advantage of cost-saving measures under the Affordable Care Act
+Instead, residents here use the federally facilitated site at HealthCare.gov.
+They can also speak to an independent health insurance agent over the phone or use an independent marketplace to shop and research plans and a web-based online broker website to enroll directly while still taking advantage of cost-saving measures under the Affordable Care Act (Obamacare).

-	(Obamacare).

 Requirement by Law

 Despite the political upheaval the past couple of years over healthcare reform, it’s important to note that Obamacare’s individual mandate is still technically in effect.
 The IRS has stated that it will be enforcing the mandate as well.
 Under the Affordable Care Act, all eligible Americans – which represents much of the country – must hold qualifying health insurance or face a penalty fee.
 For this year, the fee is the greater of 2.5 percent of your household’s taxable income or a flat fee of $695 per adult ($347.50 per child under 18).
 The fee increases with inflation each year.

 In late 2017, Congress passed a tax bill that included a provision that would get rid of the individual mandate in 2019, which means that anyone who goes without qualifying health insurance in 2019 will not face a penalty when they file their 2019 tax returns.
 Unfortunately, this may also mean that many Georgians are less compelled to get a health insurance plan.
 This is the fear in many states in fact.